 The Pimenton mine was put into production in July 2008.
 Commercial production was declared effective October 1, 2008, at a rate of production of 91 tonnes per day during the 21 days the plant was in operation during October 2008.
-The Corporation had planned to gradually increase production to approximately 150 tonnes per day or 15,000 gold ounces in the fiscal year ended September 30, 2010 as development of reserves were converted into Canadian

-Securities Administrator's National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101") compliant proven and probable reserves.
+The Corporation had planned to gradually increase production to approximately 150 tonnes per day or 15,000 gold ounces in the fiscal year ended September 30, 2010 as development of reserves were converted into Canadian Securities Administrator's National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101") compliant proven and probable reserves.
 However, due to mine equipment break downs and regulatory authorities closing a part of the mine for the first six months of the Corporation's year ended September 30, 2009 due to a fatal mining accident the Corporation produced at the rate of approximately 100 tons per day.
 Such equipment issues and mining accident, as well as a lack of skilled mechanics led to delays in the development of Pimenton.
 This in turn led to production plan delays as higher grade stopes were not prepared in time to meet production grade estimates.
 As a result of mining from lower grade stopes the head grade dropped to 8.9g/t Au and 0.53% Cu during the first six months of the fiscal year ended September 30, 2010.
 For the last six months of such fiscal year the head grade was increased to 12.1 g/t and 0.59% Cu.
-For the fiscal year ended September 30, 2011 Pimenton sold approximately 14,013 ounces of gold, 390 tonnes of copper and 8,132 ounces of silver compared to the year ended September 30, 2010 when Pimenton sold 8,598 ounces of gold, 132 tonnes of copper and 3,686 ounces of silver.
+For the fiscal year ended September 30, 2012, the Corporation sold approximately 13,576 ounces of gold, 397 tonnes of copper and 8,338 ounces of silver compared to approximately 14,013 ounces of gold, 390 tonnes of copper and 8,132 ounces of silver sold for the fiscal year ended September 30, 2011.